CSCI-5980-Spring-2026/Programming-9/README.md

-# Programming 9: Resource Initialization and Cross-Referencing
+# Programming 9: Resource Registration and Cross-Referencing

 In this live programming class, we will integrate the [Open Asset Importer Library](https://www.assimp.org/) and add a resource registry for resolving cross-references.